 - 14.15.1.
 Radicalisation refers the process of a person legitimising support for, or use of, terrorist violence.
 It can happen in many different ways and settings.
 Each school and its staff have a duty to have due regard to the need to prevent people from being drawn into terrorism (the Prevent duty).
 Protecting children from radicalisation: the Prevent Duty provides guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism. - 14.15.2.
-Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and canpopularise views which terrorists exploit.
+Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.

 - 14.15.3.
-The Government's Counter Extremism Strategy defines 'Extremism' as: "the vocal or active opposition to our fundamental values, including, democracy, the rule of law, individual liberty and the mutual respect and tolerance for those of differentfaiths and beliefs.
+The Government's Counter Extremism Strategy defines 'Extremism' as: "the vocal or active opposition to our fundamental values, including, democracy, the rule of law, individual liberty and the mutual respect and tolerance for those of different faiths and beliefs.
 We also regard calls for the death of members of our armed forces, as extremist." - 14.15.4.
 Each school seeks to promote an understanding of and commitment to fundamental British values such as democracy, the rule of law, individual liberty, tolerance, and respect for other people.
 Young people are able to discuss sensitive topics, including terrorism and extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.
-The Prevent duty is not intended to limit discussion of these issues and each School in the Avanti Schools Trust and its staff should be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues.
+The Prevent duty is not intended to limit discussion of these issues and each School in the Avanti Schools Trust and its staff should be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues. - 14.15.5.
 As with other safeguarding risks, staff should be alert to changes in children/young people's behaviour which could indicate that they may be in need of help or protection.
-Staff should use their judgment in identifying children and young people who might be at risk of radicalisation and act proportionately.Staff are encouraged to discuss their concerns with the Designated SafeguardingLead who can advise on assessing the level of risk to identify the most appropriatereferral, which could include making a referral to the Channel programme or Children's Social Care. - 14.15.5.
-Channel is a programme which focuses on providing support at an early stage topeople who are identified as being vulnerable to being drawn into terrorism.
+Staff should use their judgment in identifying children and young people who might be at risk of radicalisation and act proportionately.
+Staff are encouraged to discuss their concerns with the Designated Safeguarding Lead who can advise on assessing the level of risk to identify the most appropriate referral, which could include making a referral to the Channel programme or Children's Social Care. - 14.15.6.
+As part of managing the risk of radicalisation, we have clear protocols for ensuring that any visiting speakers, whether invited by staff or by children themselves, are suitable and appropriately supervised.
+In England, the Prevent duty complements schools' other responsibilities for ensuring that speakers do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs - 14.15.7.
+Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
-It is a voluntary process which allows the individual to withdraw from the programme at any time. - 14.15.6.
+It is a voluntary process which allows the individual to withdraw from the programme at any time. - 14.15.8.
 All staff are encouraged to familiarise themselves with the government's website www.educateagainsthate.com.
-The website is designed to equip school leaders, teachers and parents with the information, tools, and resources they need to recognise and address extremism and radicalization in young people. - 14.15.7.
+The website is designed to equip school leaders, teachers and parents with the information, tools, and resources they need to recognise and address extremism and radicalization in young people. - 14.15.9.
 Each school will help to identify young people at risk and work with local partnership arrangements including the Channel Programme to help support and divert any young people from associated harm: Click here for further guidance Channel Duty Guidance.